eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the RTPS Protocol, Readers and Writers save the data about a topic in their associated History.
-Each piece of data is represented by a Change, which *eprosima Fast DDS* implements as :class:`CacheChange_t`.
+Each piece of data is represented by a Change, which *eprosima Fast DDS* implements as |CacheChange_t-api|.
 Changes are always managed by the History.
-As a user, the procedure for interacting with the History is always the same:

-1. Request a :class:`CacheChange_t` from the History
-2. Use it
-3. Release it

-You can interact with the History of the Writer to send data.
+You can add a new :class:`CacheChange_t` to the History of the Writer to send data.
+The procedure is as follows:

+1. Request a :class:`CacheChange_t` from the Writer with |RTPSWriters::new_change-api|.
-A callback that returns the maximum number of payload bytes is required:
+   In order to allocate enough memory, you need to provide a callback that returns the maximum number bytes in the payload.
+2. Fill the :class:`CacheChange_t` with the data.
+3. Add it to the History with |WriterHistory::add_change-api|.

+The Writer will take care of everything to communicate the data to the Readers.

 .. literalinclude:: ../../../code/CodeTester.cpp
     :language: c++